(Updated April 2014)

 The Pentagon attack also highlighted our regional transportation network’s inadequacy and how this area will be rendered immobile if/when a more major or dispersed incident occurs.
 The time seemed ripe to finally take action against our region’s most dramatic problem.

 Yet, nothing has been done.
-It has been a decade sine 9/11.
+It has been mora than a decade since 9/11.
 Our “official evacuation routes” are the same inadequate corridors that routinely fail on the average weekday.
-Today, no sense of urgency to link regional security to strategic transportation chokepoint improvements exists at any level of government.
+Today, no sense of urgency exists at any level of government to link regional security to strategic transportation chokepoint improvements exists at any level of government.

-To view Alliance testimony before the Transportation Planning Board regarding their unacceptable lack of movement on critical regional security concerns, click here.
+To view Alliance’s September 21, 2011 testimony to the Transportation Planning Board regarding their unacceptable lack of movement on critical regional security concerns more than a decade after this audacious terrorist attack, click here.